Gentleman's Agreement: Plot

-As Phil researches his story, he experiences several incidents of bigotry.
-When his mother becomes ill with a heart condition, the doctor discourages him from consulting a specialist with an obviously Jewish name.
+While researching his story, Phil experiences several incidents of bigotry.
+When Phil's mother becomes ill with a heart condition, the doctor discourages him from consulting a specialist with a Jewish name.
 After hearing Phil is Jewish, the doctor becomes uncomfortable and leaves.

-In addition, the janitor is shocked to see that a Jewish name is listed on the mail box.
-Furthermore, when Phil wants to celebrate his honeymoon at a swanky hotel, the manager refuses to register Phil and tells him to go to a different hotel instead.
+In addition, the janitor is shocked that Phil has added a Jewish name (Greenberg), below his name (Green), on the mail box.
+Furthermore, when Phil wants to celebrate his honeymoon at a swanky hotel, the manager refuses to register Phil, whom he tells to go elsewhere.

 Tommy also becomes the target of bullies because of this.
-Phil is troubled by the way Kathy consoles Tommy, telling him their taunts of "dirty Jew" are wrong because he isn't Jewish, not that the epithet is wrong in and of itself.
+Phil is troubled by the way Kathy consoles Tommy, telling him their taunts of "dirty Jew" are wrong because he is not Jewish, not that the epithet is wrong in and of itself.

 Kathy's attitudes are revealed further when she and Phil announce their engagement.
 Her sister Jane invites them to a celebration in her home in Darien, which is known to be a community where Jews are not welcome.
-Fearing an awkward scene, Kathy wants to tell her family and friends that Phil is only pretending to be a Jew, but he dissuades her.
-At the party, everyone is very friendly to Phil, though many people are "unable" to attend at the last minute.
+Fearing an awkward scene, Kathy wants to tell her family and friends that Phil only pretends to be Jewish, but he dissuades her.
+At the party, everyone is friendly to Phil, though many people cancel at the last minute.

-Dave announces that he will have to quit his job because he cannot find a residence for his family.
-Kathy owns a vacant cottage in Darien and Phil sees it as the obvious solution to Dave's problem.
+Dave announces he will have to quit his job because he cannot find a residence for his family.
+Kathy owns a vacant cottage in Darien and Phil sees it as a solution to Dave's problem.
 Kathy, however, is unwilling to offend her neighbors by renting it to a Jewish family.
-Phil breaks his engagement to her and announces that he will be moving away from New York when his article is published.
-When it comes out, it is very well received by the magazine staff.
+Phil breaks his engagement to her and announces he will be moving away from New York when his article is published.
+When it comes out, it is well received by the magazine staff.

 Kathy meets with Dave and tells him how sick she felt when a party guest told a bigoted joke.
 However, she has no answer when Dave asks her what she did about it.
 She realizes that remaining silent condones the prejudice.

-The next day, Dave tells Phil that he and his family will be moving into the cottage in Darien and Kathy will be moving in with her sister next door to make sure they are treated well.
-When Phil hears this, he reconciles with Kathy.
+The next day, Dave announces that he and his family will be moving into the cottage in Darien and Kathy will be moving in with her sister next door to make sure they are treated well.
+Moved by this, Phil reconciles with Kathy.
+His mother, still recovering from her heart condition, tells Phil that his article has given her new hope for the future, a new motivation to get well.